 Coronavirus Guide: How to Stay Connected & Celebrate While Social Distancing

 We know these are uncertain times.
-As we approach the holidays, the question on everybody's mind is how different this year's celebrations will look.
 Our team is here to help you stay connected to your loved ones and find creative ways to celebrate with family and friends.
 It's been a trying year for all of us -- and the need to stay connected is more important than ever.
 Below is our guide with tips and suggestions about how to navigate these challenging times.
 Thank you for supporting our small company.

 We’re here to help you keep in touch with loved ones and let them know you’re thinking of them while you practice social distancing.
 Our Digital Greeting Cards make it easy to personalize a thoughtful message to wish someone Happy Birthday, celebrate a Holiday, say Thinking of You, Stay Safe, Get Well, or Thank You, or express heartfelt Teacher Appreciation.
 All our designs have the look and feel of a traditional paper card and can be delivered by text or email.
 It’s convenient, safe, and shows you made a little extra effort to tell someone you care.